 It’s unsafe to make assumptions about your lower back pain and unwise to avoid the consultation and professional opinion of an orthopaedist.
-At Orthopaedic Associates of St. Augustine, we have an entire facility dedicated to treating lower back pain and spinal conditions.
-Our Spine Center is not only staffed with neck and back surgeons, but also physical therapists and orthopaedists — which means we’re able to provide long-term care and high-quality treatment options.
+At Orthopaedic Associates of St. Augustine, we treat back pain— which means we’re able to provide long-term care and high-quality treatment options.
 Fill out our online request form to schedule an appointment, or call our office directly at 904-825-0540.

 Board Certifications in Family Medicine and Sports Medicine.
 Dr. McClone specializes in treating musculoskeletal pain for patients of all ages with ultra-sound guided injections.